cypress-io/cypress/cypress/v0.0/documentation/3-Dashboard/0-Features.md

 ## Can I host this myself?

 No, although we are looking to build an on-premise version of the Dashboard for use in private clouds.
+If you're interested in our on-premise version, [let us know](mailto:hello@cypress.io)!

 ***